Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Know What You Offer

 Interviewers will ask you different questions about your skills and experience.
-But what they really want to know is why you are the best fit and what you can offer.
+But what they want to know is why you are the best fit and what you can offer.
 To prepare for an interview ask yourself:

 Practice to Prepare for a Successful Interview